 This sets the path where Juju will look for its configuration files.
 You do not need to set this - by default Juju follows XDG guidelines and on Linux systems it will use the path:

 For versions of Juju prior to 2.0, this variable indicated the 'home' directory where Juju kept configuration and other data.

---repository=/path/to/charms when running the command
+--repository=/path/to/charms when running

 This setting takes effect on an environment only at bootstrap time.
 In stable Juju releases, agents are started with logging set to WARNING, and units are set to INFO.
 Development releases are set to DEBUG globally.
 Post bootstrap, on a running environment you can change the logging options to be more or less verbose.
 For example:

 Used to specify the current Juju model to use.
 This is overriden if the model